-POET Technologies Inc. designs, develops, manufactures, and sells discrete and integrated opto-electronic solutions in Canada, the United States, and Singapore.
+POET Technologies Inc. designs, develop, manufactures, and sells discrete and integrated optoelectronic solutions in Canada, the United States, and Singapore.
 In addition, it offers integration solutions based on the POET Optical Interposer, a novel platform that allows the seamless integration of electronic and photonic devices into a single multi-chip module using advanced wafer-level semiconductor manufacturing techniques and packaging methods.
 It also develops photonic integrated components.
 The company serves the data center, telecommunications, Internet of things and industrial sensing, automotive LIDAR, and onboard optic markets.
 The company was formerly known as Opel Technologies Inc. and changed its name to POET Technologies Inc. in June 2013.
 POET Technologies Inc. was incorporated in 1972 and is headquartered in Toronto, Canada.

 Why?
-POET has developed an 100G LR4 optical engine, which assists in high payload data transmission between datacenters.
-Cloud computing and communications are growing markets, POET has large market capitalization and spare cash to capitalize on this growth.
-They have a significant amount of cash, recently completing $15M in private placement, as well as exercised options in the amount of $8M in Q1 2021.
-This is the most well capitalized and least volatile as they are well-established, but still a very small company with much potential upside.
+POET has developed a 100G LR4 optical engine, which assists in high payload data transmission between data centers.
+Cloud computing and communications are growing markets; POET has large market capitalization and spare cash to capitalize on this growth.
+They have a significant amount of cash, recently completing $15M in a private placement, and exercised options of $8M in Q1 2021.
+This is the most well-capitalized and least volatile as they are well-established but still a very small company with much potential upside.
 This is our top pick.

 2. Spectra7 Microsystems Inc. – SEV.V

 Spectra7 Microsystems Inc. operates as an analog semiconductor company in Canada and China.
 The company offers virtual reality (VR) products, including VR7050 to enable lightweight and ultra-thin active interconnects for gesture recognition and motion control backhaul; augmented reality (AR) -Connect, an integrated cable, connector, and embedded chipset product line for AR vision systems and wearable computing devices; and DreamWeVR to support high-bandwidth, near-zero latency VR head-mounted displays, and AR glasses.
-It also provides GaugeChanger; and USB 3.1 consumer interconnects for use in ultra-thin laptops, tablets, mobile devices, solid state disks, and wearable computing devices.
+It also provides GaugeChanger; and USB 3.1 consumer interconnects for ultra-thin laptops, tablets, mobile devices, solid-state disks, and wearable computing devices.
 Spectra7 Microsystems Inc. is headquartered in San Jose, California.